SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 The point here is that you should be open-minded about the kinds of problems you could be interested in, and the kinds of work you'd like to do.
 Don't judge companies solely on their one-sentence mission statements.
 Instead, take the time to understand what the startup really does, why the problem they're solving is an important one, and what the immediate and future market for their work is.

-An example of a startup with a boring-sounding mission statement that does very impactful work (and, incidentally, scores highly on all of the other criteria) is Samsara.
-Here's a description from their [About](https://www.samsara.com/about) page:

-> At Samsara, we believe that by making it easy to deploy sensors and analyze their data, customers of all types will be able to use them by the thousands, and in places they've never been used before.

-Started by the two MIT PhD dropouts who co-founded Meraki, an enterprise Wi-Fi networking startup acquired by Cisco for $1.2 billion, and staffed by an exceptional [team](https://www.samsara.com/team), Samsara is building tools to enable the real-time tracking and monitoring of fleets and industrial sites via wireless sensors.
-Samsara is a textbook example of a team with deep domain expertise tackling an immense, emerging market.
-Even if you doesn't give a hoot about sensors, their work - which touches on a number of areas, including data science, real-time systems, and machine learning - could be of great interest.

-How much does the nature of the work that you do - full-stack, backend, cloud platform, data science - matter, anyway?
+Relatedly, how much does the nature of the work that you do - full-stack, backend, cloud platform, data science - matter?
 Your interests matter, and developing an area of competitive advantage as an employee *can* matter.
 In startups, however, initial job title and responsibilities are generally [dwarfed](https://blog.wealthfront.com/choose-right-job-company/) in importance by the pace of the company's growth.
 A small, fast growing company will require you to wear many hats, regardless of what your job description says, and assuming it is well managed, should reward strong performance commensurately.

-On a related note, in [this talk](https://vimeo.com/145221295), Dustin Moskovitz, co-founder of Facebook and co-founder of Asana, makes the very relevant point that intelligent young people often overvalue working on the most challenging problems.
+In [this talk](https://vimeo.com/145221295), Dustin Moskovitz, co-founder of Facebook and co-founder of Asana, makes the very relevant point that intelligent young people often overvalue working on the most challenging problems.
 I thought this was such a good point, actually, that I reproduced his exact words here:

 > A lot of graduating students think I just want to work on the hardest problems.
 If you are one of these people, I predict that you're going to change your perspective over time.
 I think that's kind of like a student mentality, of challenging yourself, and proving that you're capable of it.
 But as you get older, other things start to become important, like personal fulfillment, what are you going to be proud of, what are you going to want to tell your kids about, or your grandkids about, one day.